minhhieugma/SVPlants/README.md

 - A red "Need Water" status will be assigned to the plant without water for more than 6 hours

 ## Resting Plant
+- "Last Watered At" will be assigned the current system date & time when the watering is stopped
 - A progress bar shows how much resting time left

 ## Water Multiple Plants